la2050/archive/_projects/2015/popup-venue-for-2016-hollywood-fringe.md

   The Hollywood Fringe Festival (HFF) is an annual, open-access, community-derived event celebrating freedom of expression and collaboration in the performing arts community.
-'In one to three sentences, please describe your proposal.': >- HFF is looking to test a pop-up theatre venue during the 2016 and 2017 festivals to explore whether a temporary venue (1) provides the local community greater accessibility to the festival; (2) increases the participation of performers and producers from lower economic backgrounds by providing a subsidized cost for renting space; and (3) acts as a catalyst for additional theatrical spaces to grow in the community.
 Where will you be working?:
   - >-
     One square mile in Hollywood.
 Borders are La Brea to the west, Western to